sanskrit/raw_etexts_english/blogs/manasataramgini/2008-02-27_shrauta-ritualists-1900-2008-an-approximate-lower-bound-estimate.md

 +++
-title = "shrauta ritualists 1900-2008- an approximate lower boundxa0estimate"
+title = "shrauta ritualists 1900-2008- an approximate lower bound estimate"

 +++
 I have seen a bunch of estimates by Kashikar et al, Kannan and via